India and China hold 11th round of military talks; focus on further disengagement in eastern Ladakh | Law-Order

-The 11th round of the Corps Commander-level talks began at around 10:30 am at the Chushul border point on the Indian side of the Line of Actual Control (LAC) in eastern Ladakh, they said.
+The fresh round of Corps Commander-level dialogue began around 10:30 am at the Chushul border point on the Indian side of the Line of Actual Control (LAC) in eastern Ladakh and it was continuing till around 10 pm, they said.

+The Indian delegation insisted on completing the disengagement process at the remaining friction points at the earliest, said one of the people.

 The 10th round of the military dialogue took place on February 20, two days after both militaries concluded the withdrawal of troops and weapons from the North and South banks of the Pangong lake.
 The talks lasted for around 16 hours.